 From Yale Law: “A public interest law firm is a private, for-profit association of lawyers, like any other private law firm.
 Public interest law firms are distinguished from other private firms in that their primary mission is to assist underrepresented people or causes, rather than to make money.”
 So, full disclosure, most of what I do is public interest law, but I still need to make enough to pay my bills and take care of my family, or I wouldn’t be in business very long.
-So, one must balance helping people, at low fees, and making sure that the firm is sustainable.
+So, one must balance helping people, at low/reduced fees, and making sure that the firm is sustainable.

 By treating everyone equally, I also began to do a lot of work with the LGBT+ community.
 I was handling their cases just like every other one, which lead to some people coming in from all over the Commonwealth of Kentucky for me to do things like draft a simple Will for them, so that they knew I wouldn’t have an issue with representing them.
 That led to me handling the first same-sex bankruptcy filing in the State of Kentucky, for clients who had been married in another State.
-Once that was finished, it led to filing for same-sex marriage recognition and then requests for marriage licenses in the State of Kentucky, which led us to the U.S. Supreme Court.
-That was a great experience and was not the typical cases, as I still represent the general public for the same types of cases, but occasionally still do take on groups like Louisville Metro Police Department and the City of Louisville for a rogue cop.
+Once that was finished, it led to filing for same-sex marriage recognition and then requests for marriage licenses to be issued in the State of Kentucky, which led us to the U.S. Supreme Court.
+That was a great experience and was not a typical cases, as I still represent the general public for the same types of cases, but occasionally still do take on groups like Louisville Metro Police Department and the City of Louisville for a rogue cop.

 I still have to balance the fact the business has to be sustainable with taking cases that I don’t get paid on.
 (Now, those are cases I choose not to be paid on, or to get paid when we win, like Social Security cases, not just when a client doesn’t pay me as that is completely different).
 To do public interest law you have to have a passion for it, as that is the only way to sustain your work, and yourself, long-term.